-There have been no other material changes to our contractual obligations and other commitments as disclosed in our 2022 Annual Report.
+There have been no material changes to our contractual obligations and other commitments as disclosed in our fiscal 2023 Annual Report on Form 10-K.

 Critical Accounting Policies and Estimates

 Our unaudited condensed consolidated financial statements have been prepared in accordance with GAAP.
 The preparation of these unaudited condensed consolidated financial statements requires us to make estimates and judgments that affect the reported amounts of assets, liabilities, revenues, and expenses and the related disclosures.
 We base our estimates on historical experience and on other assumptions that we believe to be reasonable under the circumstances.
 Actual results may differ from these estimates under different assumptions or conditions.